gsirhc/NodeWebcamServer/README.md

 resolution, capturing an image to a file can take upwards of 5 seconds.

 ## Using the Website
-NWS contains a bundled web server to access NWS from any browser.
-By default, the web pages can be accessed from http://your_ip_address:8080.
+By default, the website can be accessed from http://your_ip_address:8080.

-The top menu contains the following links:
+The main page will show the last captured image and provides a menu contains the following links:

 * **Image Only**: This will load just the image in your browser.
 Note, the linked url is useful if you'd like to directly reference the image from another site.
 * **Get Latest**: Will retrieve the latest image from the camera and, if using FTP, will send the image to the FTP server.